By , JD; and , JD, JD, MEM;

 Exemptions and Defenses

 If the consulting agency (under Section 7 consultation) finds that the proposed project jeopardizes a listed species, then a cabinet-level ESA committee, commonly termed “the God Squad,” can exempt a particular project from a jeopardy finding.
-Though this exemption is a theoretical option to avoid the consequences of take, an exemption has only been granted one time since the inception of the God Squad in 1978.
+Though this exemption is a theoretical option to avoid the consequences of take, an exemption has only been granted a handful of times since the inception of the God Squad in 1978.

 Programmatic Habitat Conservation Programs Allowing for Incidental Take

-Programmatic or master permits are sought to permits “to address a group of actions as a whole, rather than one at a time” through separate permits.
+Programmatic or master permits are sought “to address a group of actions as a whole, rather than one at a time” through separate permits.
 Programmatic Habitat Conservation Plans may address a single action occurring in a number of different places or a group of various actions taking place in the same location.
-In the master permittee structure, there is a single master permittee who administers the conservation plan and is fully responsible for answering to the Agency.
-The master permittee enrolls property owners into contractual agreements called “Certificates of Participation” or “Certificates of Inclusion.”
+In the master permittee structure, there is a single master permittee who administers the conservation plan and is fully responsible for answering to the agency.
+The master permittee enrolls property owners into contractual agreements called “certificates of participation” or “certificates of inclusion.”
 The property owners thereby obtain incidental take authorization through the master permittee.

-While the trend in corporate responsible sourcing surrounds voluntary sourcing policies and reporting, a number of federal and international laws exist that require corporate compliance with responsible sourcing for industries like conflict minerals and timber.
+While the trend in corporate responsible sourcing surrounds voluntary sourcing policies and reporting, a number of federal and international laws require corporate compliance with responsible sourcing for industries like conflict minerals, timber, and wildlife.

 Conflict minerals generally include tantalum, tin, gold, and tungsten.
-In 2010, the U.S. Congress passed Section 1502 of the Dodd Frank Act, which required U.S. public companies to address the issue of exploitation leading to the humanitarian crisis in the Democratic Republic of the Congo (DRC) financed through the trade of conflict minerals.
-Section 1502 did not prevent sourcing from the DRC, rather it required companies to disclose use of conflict minerals if those minerals are “necessary to the functionality or production of a product” manufactured by those companies.
-In 2015, the DC Circuit Court of appeals held Section 1502 “violate[s] the First Amendment to the extent the statute and rule require regulated entities to report to the Commission and to state on their website that any of their products have not been found to be “DRC conflict free.”
-The rule is still in place, however the current administration and Congress have hinted on multiple occasions that it will be either amended drastically or repealed in the future.
+In 2010, the U.S. Congress passed Section 1502 of the Dodd-Frank Act, which required U.S. public companies to address the issue of exploitation leading to the humanitarian crisis in the Democratic Republic of the Congo (DRC) financed through the trade of conflict minerals.
+Section 1502 did not prevent sourcing from the DRC; rather, it required companies to disclose use of conflict minerals if those minerals are “necessary to the functionality or production of a product” manufactured by those companies.
+In 2015, the U.S. Court of Appeals for the District of Columbia Circuit held that Section 1502 “violate[s] the First Amendment to the extent the statute and rule require regulated entities to report to the Commission and to state on their website that any of their products have ‘not been found to be “DRC conflict free.”’”
+Although part of Section 1502 was held unconstitutional, the rule is still in place.

-Timber sourcing regulation is covered by a variety of responsible sourcing laws including the U.S. Lacey Act, the Australia Illegal Logging Prohibition Act (AILPA), the European Union Timber Regulation (EUTR), and the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES).
+Timber sourcing regulation is covered by a variety of responsible sourcing laws, including the U.S. Lacey Act, the Australia Illegal Logging Prohibition Act, the European Union Timber Regulation, and the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES).

 The Lacey Act